 Kate waited two whole years after tying the knot to wear another tiara, this time stepping out in the Lotus Flower (also referred to as the Papyrus Tiara) for a diplomatic reception at Buckingham Palace.

-Tucking the glittering number neatly on top of her cascading tresses, its papyrus-shaped folds and diamond and pearl accents utterly popped.
+Tucking the glittering number neatly on top of her flowing locks, its papyrus-shaped folds and diamond and pearl accents utterly popped.

 This particular number originally belonged to The Queen Mother before The Queen inherited it.

 Kate's ravishing red look stole the show at Buckingham Palace's state banquet to celebrate Chinese President Mr Xi Jinping's visit in October 2015.

 Sitting pride of place on her swept back locks was the trusty old Lotus Flower.

 4. The Cambridge Lover’s Knot tiara, December 2015

 It's somewhat of tiara staple for Kate now, but the first time we ever saw her don the iconic Cambridge Lover's Knot tiara was back in 2015 for the diplomatic reception at Buckingham Palace.